Data Analytics and Psychological Sciences

 • Data Analytics course block

-• Applied Positive Psychology course block
+• 4 Applied Positive Psychology courses

 • 4 additional courses with input from an academic advisor